Security-Onion-Solutions/securityonion-docs/cases.rst

 Creating a New Case
 -------------------

-To create a new case, click the + icon and then fill out the Title and Description and optionally the fields on the right side:
+To create a new case, click the + icon and then fill out the Title and Description and optionally the fields on the right side.

 .. image:: images/cases-add.png
   :target: _images/cases-add.png

-If you find events of interest in :ref:`alerts` or :ref:`hunt`, you can click the blue escalate button to escalate to a new case (or an existing case):
+Alternatively, if you find events of interest in :ref:`alerts` or :ref:`hunt`, you can click the blue escalate button to escalate to a new case (or an existing case).

 .. image:: images/cases-escalate.png
   :target: _images/cases-escalate.png